koad/io-router/Guide.md

 HTML5 features like pushState or url hash fragments.

 ### Client and Server
-Iron.Router runs on the client *and* the server.
+koad:io-router runs on the client *and* the server.
 You can define a route that only should run on the server, or a route that should only run on the client.
 Most of the time you'll create routes on the client.
 This makes your app really fast once it's loaded, because as you navigate around the application, you don't